murdoch3/murdoch.website/content/automating-flarevm.md

 Requirements: Vagrant, HyperV, and sufficient disk space for the gusztavvargadr/windows-10 Vagrant box and the FlareVM installation.

+Get the latest version of the Vagrant file from [here](https://github.com/murdoch3/FlareVagrant).

 To use this Vagrantfile to create a FlareVM virtual machine, run the following commands:

 ```batch